cockroachdb/docs/v20.1/vectorized-execution.md

 Option | Description
 ----------|------------
 `auto` | Instructs CockroachDB to use the vectorized execution engine on operations that always execute in memory, without the need to spill intermediate results to disk.<br><br>**Default:** `vectorize=auto`
-`experimental_on` | Turns on vectorized execution for all operations.
-We do not recommend using this option in production environments, as it can lead to memory issues.<br/>See [Known Limitations](#known-limitations) for more information.
+`full` | Turns on vectorized execution for all operations.
+We do not recommend using this option in production environments, as it can lead to memory issues.
 `off` | Turns off vectorized execution for all operations.

 For information about setting session variables, see [`SET` &lt;session variable&gt;](set-vars.html).